sedos-project/organization/docs/visitor/model/gui.md

 - **Embed Chart**: The "Embed Chart" feature generates a unique link for a customized chart by storing the parameter settings in a central database, allowing users to easily revisit or share it.
 Opening the link recreates the chart with the exact same settings.
 This makes sharing data insights simple and accessible.

+!!! info "At the top of the page the abbreviation search function is located, which displays the meaning of the respective abbreviation."

 ### How to create a plot